-19. Hardware related Commands
+17. Hardware related Commands

-All AT commands described in this chapter are related to the hardware interface of the BGS5.
-Further information regarding this interface is available in the "BGS5 Hardware Interface Description" [2].
+All AT commands described in this chapter are related to the hardware interface of the ELS61-E. Further information regarding this interface is available in the "ELS61-E Hardware Interface Description" [2].

-19.1 AT+CCLK Real Time Clock
+17.1 AT+CCLK Real Time Clock

 The AT+CCLK write command sets the Real Time Clock in the ME.

-The AT+CCLK read command shows the time.
+The AT+CCLK read command shows the time and, if enabled with AT+CTZU, time zone information.